Compare prices from the names you trust.

 In the Consumers' Auto Insurance Guide created by the Office of the Superintendent of Insurance for Nova Scotia drivers, these mandatory coverages are described in the following way.

-Accident benefits: Accident benefits include medical and rehabilitation expense benefits, funeral expense benefits, and loss of income benefits for yourself and other passengers in the event of an accident.
+- Accident benefits: Includes medical and rehabilitation expense benefits, funeral expense benefits, and loss of income benefits for yourself and other passengers in the event of an accident.

-In addition to the compulsory coverages (third-party liability, accident benefits, and uninsured/unidentified automobile), there are optional coverages that you can include in your Nova Scotia auto insurance policy.
+In addition to the compulsory coverage (third-party liability, accident benefits, and uninsured/unidentified automobile), there is optional coverage that you can include in your policy.
 Two of the best known are: